What is Groundworks Collaborative?

 Groundworks Collaborative was established in 2015 following the merger of two well-established organizations: the Brattleboro Area Drop In Center and Morningside Shelter (having previously been in existence for 27 and 36 years respectively).
 Groundworks Collaborative provides ongoing support to families and individuals facing a full continuum of housing and food insecurities in the greater Brattleboro area.

 Groundworks operates our region’s largest and busiest food shelf.

-Open Mondays, Wednesdays, and Fridays from 9am to 4pm, and on Tuesdays for seniors only from 1pm to 4pm, the food shelf serves roughly 1300 individuals (290 households) each month.
+Open Mondays, Wednesdays, and Fridays from 9am to 4pm, and on Tuesdays for seniors only from 1pm to 4pm, the food shelf serves upwards of 1000 individuals (averaging 220 households) each month.

-Intensive Case Management – Our team of case managers work with people who are currently and formerly experiencing homelessness to help them find and/or maintain stable housing.
+Intensive Case Management – Our team of Case Managers work with over 100 area households who are currently and formerly experiencing homelessness to help them find and/or maintain stable housing.
 For many of the families and individuals with whom we work, our case management model includes weekly home visits to ensure that clients are setting and meeting goals to address the challenges that may have led to their homelessness.

 We work every day supporting people with a number of challenges that lead to food and housing insecurities.
 We realize that real change will not come until the overall system – that allows people to be homeless and hungry – changes.
 Changeworks is a committee made up of Groundworks Board members and community volunteers, working to:

 The Vulnerable Population Care Coordinator is a Registered Nurse and employee of Brattleboro Memorial Hospital who is available on-site at Groundworks Drop In Center for 16 hours each week.
 A member of BMH’s Community Health Team, the VPCC helps clients to connect with a Primary Care Physician, makes referrals to dental, counseling, and other specialists, and often accompanies clients to medical appointments as an advocate.